MorganGrundy/MenuParseroo/README.md

 From there it was quite easy to identify what each text represented.

 At that point I was convinced that the project was very viable, but could not be fully automated with reliable results.

+## Plan
+Use C++ with:
+- Qt for GUI
+- OpenCV for image processing
+- Tesseract OCR for OCR

+User loads an image file of a menu.
+Some preprocessing needs to be done to the image to prepare it for OCR.
+Ideally want a binary image with black text and white background.
+Can use OpenCV to convert image to grayscale and threshold it.
+May want some other forms of image processing too.

+Tesseract has an optimal character height so will likely need to scale image (https://groups.google.com/g/tesseract-ocr/c/Wdh_JJwnw94/m/24JHDYQbBQAJ).
+We have already identified that menus use varying font sizes depending on what the text represents so this could cause an issue.
+May need to perform OCR on multiple scales and combine the results.

+The OCR results will not always be correct so we need a stage where the user reviews the results and corrects any errors.

+Once we have the text and it's size we can use the [font rules](#analysis) and Document Layout Analysis to identify what the text represents and the menu structure.
+From here we sort the text into a data structure which can then be integrated into digital menu systems.